konrad98ft/Cutting-inserts-detection/README.md

 # Cutting Inserts Inspection
 > Machine vision algorithm utilized for damage inspection of the cutting inserts used in lathe machine.
 Project utilizes hybrid approach to the image classification by using "clasical" and deep learning algorithms.
-> Google Colab - deep learning [_here_](https://colab.research.google.com/drive/1kx3xTkQlXvd9BFqhah-TFIcSVgmnih5d). <!-- If you have the project hosted somewhere, include the link here. -->
+Program is prepared for smart camera ADLINK NEON 2000 [ more_info ](https://www.adlinktech.com/Products/Deep_Learning_Accelerator_Platform_and_Server/AI_Machine_Vision_Devices/NEON-2000-JT2_Series).

 ## Table of Contents
 * [General Info](#general-information)